pauldmonaghan/Professional-Certificate-in-Artificial-Intelligence-and-Machine-Learning---Capstone-Project/data_sheet.md

 - What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?

-Function 1's data represents sources of radiation in some area.
+Function 1's data represents sources of radiation in some area

-Function 2's data represents a noisy machine learning model Function 3's data represents how a given drug adversely affects individuals Function 4's data represents a business's online sales Function 5's data represents the yield of a chemical process after processing in some factory Function 6's data represents scores given to metrics used to measure the standard of a cake by an expert tester Function 7's data represents a popular and frequently used machine learning model Function 8's data represents a high-dimension search space (8 dimensions to be precise)
+Function 2's data represents a noisy machine learning model

+Function 3's data represents how a given drug adversely affects individuals

+Function 4's data represents a business's online sales

+Function 5's data represents the yield of a chemical process after processing in some factory

+Function 6's data represents scores given to metrics used to measure the standard of a cake by an expert tester

+Function 7's data represents a popular and frequently used machine learning model

+Function 8's data represents a high-dimension search space (8 dimensions to be precise)

 - How many instances of each type are there?